abhijeetk597/medical-data-extraction/README.md

 ## <a name="a1">1.
 What is OCR?</a>
 OCR stands for Optical Character Recognition.
 It's a technology that enables the conversion of different types of documents, such as scanned paper documents, PDF files, or images captured by a digital camera, into editable and searchable data.
 Essentially, OCR software identifies text within images or scanned documents and converts it into machine-readable text.

 Machine learning and AI play significant roles in OCR technology.
-Here's how they're linked:

-1. **Character Recognition**: At the core of OCR is the ability to recognize characters within images or scanned documents.
-Machine learning algorithms, particularly deep learning models like convolutional neural networks (CNNs), are commonly used for this task.
-These algorithms are trained on vast amounts of labeled data to recognize patterns and features within images that correspond to different characters.

-2. **Feature Extraction**: OCR systems employ various techniques to extract features from images that help in character recognition.
-These features could include edges, corners, texture, and more.
-Machine learning algorithms are often used to automatically learn and extract these features from images, improving the accuracy of character recognition.

-3. **Language Modeling**: OCR systems need to understand the context of the text being recognized to improve accuracy.
-Language models, which are a type of AI model, are used to predict and correct errors in character recognition based on the context of the surrounding text.
-This helps in improving accuracy, especially in scenarios where individual characters might be ambiguous.

-4. **Training and Adaptation**: OCR systems can be trained and adapted to specific domains or languages using machine learning techniques.
-By providing the system with labeled training data relevant to the target domain or language, machine learning algorithms can fine-tune the OCR system to perform better in those specific contexts.

-5. **Continuous Improvement**: OCR systems can continuously improve their performance over time through machine learning and AI techniques.
-By collecting user feedback and data on recognition errors, these systems can adapt and update their models to improve accuracy and handle new challenges more effectively.

-Overall, machine learning and AI techniques are essential components of OCR technology, enabling it to accurately recognize text from images and scanned documents across various domains and languages.
+Machine learning (ML) powers OCR to turn images into text.
+ML algorithms like convolutional neural networks (CNNs) are trained on massive datasets to recognize characters.
+ML also helps extract key features from images and utilizes language models to understand context and improve accuracy, especially for ambiguous characters.
+OCR systems continuously learn and adapt to specific domains and languages through ML, ensuring ever-better performance.

 Here are some common applications and domains where OCR is used: